 In this case most importantly get yourself a really nice white wine and some good stock.
 It really does make all the difference.

 Whether it is my pesto spaghetti recipe or my tuna steak with lemon caper sauce I advocate using the best ingredients you can source and afford.
 There is nowhere to hide with simple recipes all of your ingredients are on show.

 Apparently, you are more likely to see this duck ragu served over gnocchi in Italy.
 But I love a good meat sauce through pasta.

 Speaking of the pasta I went with some bucatini because along with the classic bucatini all’amatriciana I think this type of pasta works really well for these thin ‘broth’ type meat sauces.

 Rush Free Food.

 I did try this recipe in both the Instant Pot and the slow cooker.
-However as both of those devices do not facilitate evapouration you need to force this afterwards.
+However, as both of those devices do not facilitate evaporation you need to force this afterwards.

 Although remembering back to my student days the notion of cooking with alcohol rather than drinking it is absurd!